CwbhX/Crimson/README.md

-# WJRH-Assistant
+# Crimson

-The Audio fingerprinting assistant for WJRH at Lafayette College
+The new replacement for Teal at WJRH

-Dependencies:
-- dejavu
-- mysql (including python backend)
-- pyacoustid
-- pymsgbox
-- Any other support libraries needed by the formers